yxuco/tibcobectx/README.md

 Type another request:

 ```
-concept create a Student concept that contains properties name, major, gpa, class, and department.
+@concept create a Student concept that contains properties of name, major, gpa, class, and department.
 ```

-It should return the definition of a TIBCO BE concept.
+It should return the definition of a TIBCO BE concept containing the specified properties.

 ## Development